+Each Measurement Report element returned shall have the same Measurement Token as in the corresponding Measurement Request element.
+The Fine Timing Measurement frame containing the Measurement Report element(s) should be returned without undue delay to the STA.

+A STA that receives an LCI report that contains a Usage-rules subelement shall process the LCI information in compliance with the retransmission and retention permissions in the Usage-rules subelement.

-10.25.3.2.8 AP Location Public identifier URI procedures
+10.25.3.2.8 AP Location Public identifier URI/FQDN procedures

-A STA when dot11InterworkingServiceActivated is true may retrieve an AP’(#1485)s Location Public identifier URI using ANQP procedures in 10.25.3.2 (ANQP procedures).
-A STA in the associated state should retrieve Location Public identifier URI information from the AP using the procedures in 10.11.9.10 (Location Identifier (#1294)report).
+A STA when dot11InterworkingServiceActivated is true may retrieve an AP’(#1485)s Location Public identifier URI or a location server’s FQDN using ANQP procedures in 10.25.3.2 (ANQP procedures).
+A STA in the associated state should retrieve Location Public identifier URI/FQDN information from the AP using the procedures in 10.11.9.10 (Location Identifier (#1294)report).

 Due to security concerns, there are some URI schemes that should be cautiously processed when received by a STA.
 For example, URIs using the scheme names "data:" and "http:" may direct applications (e.g.,(#1559) a browser) on the STA to internet pages that contain active scripts.
 Therefore, URIs received via this ANQP procedure should not be processed in a general manner, as these scripts may be inadvertently activated.